 Information about two Pennsylvania community colleges providing welding studies is found here.
 Get curricula and credit requirement details.
-The end of this article contains a table with statistical information about each of these schools.
+You can also view a table with statistical information about each of these schools.

 - Community College of Allegheny County (CCAC) consists of four campuses and six centers in and around Pittsburgh.
 CCAC offers both a certificate and associate's degree program in welding technology.